BOMBSHELL: Trump told Saudis to stop funding terror

 The failure of Washington to condemn the Wahabist Saudis’ role, while pointing the finger solely at Qatar (which certainly is also guilty), has been a glaring omission.

-Continuing his speech, Trump appeared to backtrack slightly, saying the Saudis were now the ones fighting terror, but then appeared to extend responsibility to the entire Islamic world:
+Continuing his speech, Trump attempted to backtrack slightly, stressing the Saudis were now on board for the fight against terror, but then appeared to say the greater part of the Muslim world bore responsibility:

-And [the Saudis] are fighting with other countries that have been funding terrorism…We cannot let these incredibly rich nations fund Islamic terrorism or terrorism of any kind…54 Muslim nations coming together, some immensely powerful, wealthy nations…
+And [the Saudis] are fighting with other countries that have been funding terrorism…We cannot let these incredibly rich nations fund radical Islamic terrorism or terrorism of any kind…54 Muslim nations coming together, some immensely powerful, wealthy nations…

 He then emphasized that in fact, the main point of the trip was actually not economic, but precisely to let those nations know that the status quo on ISIS support had to change:

-The real purpose of my being there, was to make sure these countries do not fund terror any longer.
+[We’re] making airplanes, we’re making all sorts of things, hundreds of billions of dollars, and it’s going back [to the US].
+[But] the real purpose of my being there, was to make sure these countries do not fund terror any longer.

-Earlier in his address, Trump had strongly reiterated his campaign rhetoric decrying the havoc caused by decades of US military intervention:
+Earlier in his address, Trump had strongly reiterated his campaign rhetoric, decrying the havoc caused by decades of US military intervention:

 Our country has spent $6 trillion in the middle east – wasted.
 And the lives, the lives…thousands and thousands and thousands of lives.
 We started 16 years ago, and it’s in far worse shape than it was 16 years ago.
 So we spent all of this money, all of these lives…and let me tell you, I came in and took over a very, very difficult hand.
 But we’re going to get it fixed – that’s what you put me here for.